Obycodez55/buyier/README.md

-# Macronics-Server
+# Buyier
-API for  Macronics services
+API for  Eccomerce Service